cgyarvin/urbit/doc/book/3-syntax.markdown

 The first law of Hoon indentation style is that all tall indentation is in two-space increments.
 (Tabs are illegal.
-If you pollute a Hoon file with ASCII 9, not only will it not parse, but thugs in balaclavas will kick down your door and shoot you.
+If you pollute a Hoon file with ASCII 9, not only will it not parse, but thugs in ski masks will kick down your door and shoot you.
 You laugh!
 Try it!)
 Single spaces are for wide only.

 The second law of Hoon indentation is that everything in the kernel is good indentation style.
-Or at least if it's not, it needs to be changed.
-The kernel must be lapidary, noble, ideal and above all suspicion, like a Doric column.
+Or at least if it's not, it needs changed.
+The kernel shall be lapidary, noble, ideal and above all suspicion - a Doric column, a Tlingit totem pole, an Egyptian obelisk.

-The third law of Hoon indentation is that tall genes should flow _down_ and not _across_ - like the decrement example above.
+Tallness matters.
+The third law of Hoon indentation is that large genes should flow _down_ and not _across_ - like the decrement example above.
 The right margin is a precious resource not to be wasted.
 It's this law, when properly applied, that makes casual readers wonder if Hoon is a functional language at all.
 It doesn't have a program counter, but it looks like it does - at least when written right.

 In list-structured runes, like the `:*` above, there is no choice but to lose right margin.
 Fortunately, most runes are tuples,